 Successful wine and cheese pairings

 The most popular people-pleaser is the classic cheese board with olives, sundried tomatoes, mixed nuts, artisan crackers, and premium red wine.
 Start with the perfect Red Wine & Nibbles Hamper featuring our favourite Mr Riggs Shiraz.
 Add a handful of red grapes, an aged Cheddar, and Gouda.
-This classic combo is best gluten free hamper if you're putting together a gluten free platter.
+This classic combo is the best gluten free hamper if you're putting together a gluten free platter.

 If you’re catering to a larger crowd, offer a mix of red and white wines.
-The Hamper Emporium’s Premium Red & White Wine Hamper includes a bottle of Margaret River Shiraz and a Semillon Sauvignon Blanc plus olives, mixed nuts, gourmet tapenade, crackers, and more.
+The Hamper Emporium’s Premium Red & White Wine Hamper includes a bottle of Barossa Shiraz and an Adelaide Hills Chardonnay plus olives, mixed nuts, gourmet tapenade, crackers, and more.
 All you need to add is some strawberries and a selection of Camembert, Chevre, and Comté.

 Start your gourmet cheese board off with a fabulous selection of sweet and savoury treats and a bottle of Moët & Chandon Champagne in the Hamper Emporium Ultimate Foodies with Moët Hamper.
 With this hand picked selection of chocolates, artisan crackers, sweet crispbreads, toffee popcorn, truffle paste, garlic salt, and more, all you need for the perfect cheese platter is your favourite dip, sliced pear, Brie, and Cambozola.

-Make catering your next wine and cheese evening simple with the perfect gourmet wine and food hamper or premium savoury hamper from the Hamper Emporium.
+Make catering your next wine and cheese evening simple with the perfect gourmet wine and food hamper or premium cheese hampers from the Hamper Emporium.